rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 * `( (V coupled-with W) or (V disjoint-to W) )` is always true

 Note that common elements can be understood to act as a "link" between the sets involved.
-These links can be understood to bind such sets together, which is why those sets can be said to be "connected" or "coupled".
+These links can be understood to bind sets together, which is why those sets can be said to be "connected" or "coupled" with each other via some "point of contact" (aka. **intersection**).

 **CLARIFICATION**
 Set D is said to **overlap** set A